CiscoDevNet/terraform-provider-aci/website/docs/r/contract_subject_filter.html.markdown

 * `contract_subject_dn` - (Required) Distinguished name of the parent Contract Subject object.
 * `filter_dn` - (Required) Distinguished name of the Filter object.
 * `annotation` - (Optional) Annotation of the Contract Subject Filter object.
 * `action` - (Optional) The action required when the condition is met.
-Allowed values are "deny", "permit", and default value is "permit".
+Allowed values are "deny", "permit", and the default value is "permit".
 Type: String.
 * `directives` - (Optional) Directives of the Contract Subject Filter object.
-Allowed values are "log", "no_stats", "none", and default value is "none".
+Allowed values are "log", "no_stats", "none", and the default value is "none".
 Type: List.
 * `priority_override` - (Optional) Priority override of the Contract Subject Filter object.
-Allowed values are "default", "level1", "level2", "level3", and default value is "default".
+Allowed values are "default", "level1", "level2", "level3", and the default value is "default".
 Type: String.

 ## Importing ##